mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/DailyCronJob.md

 ![image](Figure66)

 Congrats on setting up a daily cron job!
-Now we'll do the same process for setting up a monthly cron job in [Part 3](MonthlyCronJob.md).
+Now we'll do the same process for setting up a monthly cron job in [Step 3](MonthlyCronJob.md).